Celebrating Young People Grants Program

 • return to Council any funds not spent at the end of the grant period unless prior approval has been sought

-• provide Council with a short written report and digital photos detailing the success of the project / activity by June 30th 2016 (or later date by agreement).
+• provide Council with a short written report and digital photos detailing the success of the project / activity.
 Council may request a formal presentation.

 • provide a statement or other approved documentation specifying that the grant was spent for the purpose for which it was received